Suvathik0119/tour-lanka/README.md

 ## Installation

-Clone the repository: git clone https://github.com/Godson2611/Travel-landing-page.git
+Clone the repository: git clone [clone](https://github.com/Suvathik0119/tour-lanka.git)

 ## Usage

 Open the index.html file in your preferred web browser to view the landing page.
 Explore the different sections and interactive elements to get a feel for the travel experience.

-## Contributing

-Contributions are welcome!
-If you find any issues or have suggestions for improvement, feel free to submit a pull request.

-## Credits

-Design inspiration and layout from Figma: https://www.figma.com/file/2hkMFtkyCBqccUFSmcbwMa/Travel-Landing-page-(Community)?type=design&node-id=0-1&mode=design&t=qJWIHZgcqaaVKDZr-0